 The Cray User Group (CUG) facilitates collaboration and information exchange across the high-performance computing (HPC) community.
 You and your colleagues from CUG Member sites around the world hold the key to sustaining this conference as an invaluable source of information and technical interchange.

-We invite you to present at the CUG 2021 virtual conference in the first week of May 2021.
+We invite you to present at the CUG 2022 May 1 – 6, in Monterey, California..
 If you are not from an active CUG member site, please read the “Attending a CUG Meeting” section at https://cug.org/events/.

 CUG is not only about computing, it represents users across all inter-connected and inter-related HPC disciplines, including computing, storage, and analytics.

 This year we are soliciting submissions in three categories:

 - Submissions in this track will require a final paper

 - Will be given priority for available slots

 - Will be considered for publication in a special issue of the CCPE journal